Certified Resiliency Facilitator – Lead Resilitator

 He has worked both internally and as a consultant to corporations, colleges, governments and nonprofits in the areas of leadership, strategic planning, and change management.
 Glen’s coaching and training often focus making organizations successful and great places to work.

 Glen has served on the boards of United Way of the Mid-Willamette Valley and the Western States Region of the American Society for Training and Development (which he also served as a Chapter President and National Education Committee Chair).
-He has been President of the Oregon Ethics Commons for four years and served the maximum six years on his local Habitat for Humanity Board, which he served as Vice President.
+He was President of the Oregon Ethics Commons for four years and and is completing his second six year term on the local Board of Habitat for Humanity, which he served as Vice President and Secretary.

 Glen puts his resiliency skills to the test often and appreciates those who bounce back from adversity.